MixnUP/pit-machine-learning/README.md

 After running all the data preparation scripts, the final, cleaned dataset will be available at `data/processed_energy_data_long.csv`.
 This dataset is ready to be used for training an AI model.

-## Forecasting Model
+## Custom Forecasting Model (from Scratch)

-This project includes a script to forecast the "Access to electricity (% of population)" using the Prophet library.
+This project also includes a simple linear regression model for forecasting, built from scratch to demonstrate the underlying principles.

+1.  **Train the Custom Model:**
+    This script trains the model and saves it to a `.pkl` file.
+    ```bash
+    cd custom_forecasting_model
+    python custom_linear_regression_forecast.py
+    ```
+    This will also save a plot of the forecast as `custom_forecast_plot.png`.

+2.  **Make Predictions with the Custom Model:**
+    Use the `predict.py` script to make predictions for a specific year using the saved model.
+    ```bash
+    # Navigate to the directory if you are not already there
+    cd custom_forecasting_model

+    # Run a prediction for a specific year
+    python predict.py 2035
+    ```

+## Streamlit Application

+A Streamlit application is provided to interact with the custom forecasting model.

 1.  **Install all dependencies:**
     Make sure you have installed all the required packages from `requirements.txt`: